oreplay/desktop-client/README.md

 A collaborator can compile the source code and get the target files, but also release tags are going to be created regularly in order to facilitate making tests.
 A release will be in the form of a zip file.
 Uncompress it and launch the main jar file, OReplayClient.jar

 You will need a Java Runtime Environment for version 21 of OpenJDK.
-In Ubuntu, for example, you can execute from terminal the following sentence: 'sudo apt install openjdk-21-jre'.
+In Ubuntu, for example, you can execute from terminal the following sentence: `sudo apt install openjdk-21-jre`.
 Then, OReplayClient.jar should be marked as executable.
 Finally, you can double-clic on the file to execute it using the JRE.